BestTimesToVisit.com Logo

 Rental Car

-Renting a car offers the most freedom to explore Samoa's diverse landscapes, from pristine beaches to lush rainforests.
-It's ideal for independent travelers who want to set their own pace and access remote villages.
+Renting a car offers the most freedom to explore Samoa's diverse landscapes at your own pace, from pristine beaches to lush rainforests.
+It's ideal for day trips and reaching more remote villages.

 Cost:Approximately $50-$80 USD per day, plus fuel.
-International Driving Permit (IDP) is usually required.
+International Driving Permit required.

 Tip:Book in advance, especially during peak season.
 Remember Samoa drives on the left!
-Many rental companies are located at Faleolo International Airport (APW).
-Avoid driving at night due to unlit roads and wandering livestock.
+Many rental cars are right-hand drive, so be extra cautious.
+Avoid driving at night due to unlit roads and wandering animals.
+Check your insurance coverage thoroughly.

 Taxis

-Cost:Negotiate fares before your journey; expect around $10-$20 USD for a trip within Apia.
-Longer distances will be more.
+Cost:Fares are negotiable; agree on a price before starting your journey.
+Expect around $10-$20 USD for a trip within Apia.

 Faleolo International Airport Shuttle